michelepisani/google-analytics-embed-api/README.md

 3) Create an ID Client in GCP;

+4) Replace in index.html file the placeholder *REPLACE_WITH_YOUR_CLIENT_ID* with the ID Client;

-4) Enable Google Analytics API in script editor and GCP;
+5) Enable Google Analytics API in script editor and GCP;

-5) Deploy script as web application:
+6) Deploy script as web application:

 ![alt text](<google-analytics-embed-api.png>)